Google Tag Manager (legacy)

 Migration

-The Amplitude Analytics Legacy template, currently utilizing the Maintenance Amplitude JavaScript SDK for data collection, is only slated for bug fixes until its eventual deprecation. use the latest GTM template that uses Amplitude's Marketing Analytics SDK for data collection.
+The Amplitude Analytics Legacy template, currently using the Maintenance Amplitude JavaScript SDK for data collection, is only slated for bug fixes until its eventual deprecation.
+Use the latest GTM template that uses Amplitude's Marketing Analytics SDK for data collection.
 This not only ensures better support but also offers access to a host of new features.

-• The latest template isn't backwards compatible with this legacy template due to the non-backwards compatibility of the internal SDK.
+- The latest template isn't backwards compatible with this legacy template because of the non-backwards compatibility of the internal SDK.
 It does a cookie migration logic to help the transition of legacy cookies information to the latest cookie storage system.

-• For a comprehensive migration guide, see the Migration guide.
+- For a comprehensive migration guide, refer to the Migration guide.

-• To understand the behavioral differences between the old and new templates, see the comparison section.
+- To understand the behavioral differences between the old and new templates, refer to the comparison section.

 Here are the breaking changes: